omaralkhzaim/pdsnd_github/README.md

 whashington.csv

 ### Credits
-I would like to give a credit to the reviewer who reviewed my project and gave me a good feedback to enhance and pass the project.
+I would like to give a credit to the reviewer who reviewed my project and gave me a good feedback to enhance and pass the project and the great material on udacity.